What is a Farm Share?

 - Eat Well – Buy the freshest food for your family.
 Explore new foods and learn to use them in your cooking!
 Relevant recipes and cooking techniques are included in your weekly newsletter.

 - Be Healthy – Eat more fresh vegetables and fruit.
 Eat meat and eggs packed with nutrients.
-Share healthy eating habits with your family and expose them to a variety of regional food.
+Share healthy eating habits with your family and expose them to a variety of local food.

 - Protect Farmland and the Environment – Support farmers who take care of their land by growing food in ways that take care of the soil.
 Cut down on the number of miles your food travels from the farm to your plate.

-- Build Community – Meet other Farm Share members during distribution days and potluck events.
+- Build Community – Meet other Farm Share members during distribution days.
 Share what you’ve cooked on Instagram with the hashtags #Groundworks and #whatididwithmycsashare to help inspire others.

 Is your produce grown organically?